Online Sales vs Online Enquiries

 E-commerce Website FAQs

 Shopify is a hosted platform — you pay a monthly subscription and everything is managed for you, including hosting and security.
 WooCommerce is a plugin for WordPress that you self-host, giving more flexibility but requiring more management.
 Shopify is generally simpler to run.
 WooCommerce gives more control over cost and customisation.
+The choice should follow the business requirements rather than precede them.

 Yes, if built and optimised correctly.
 Product pages, category pages, and supporting content all contribute to search visibility.
 E-commerce SEO has specific requirements — structured data for products, handling of duplicate content across variants, and category page optimisation — that a standard SEO approach does not fully address.